adrianpomilio/all-things-open-2016/README.md

-# all-things-open-2016
+# All Things Open 2016
-Presentation from All Things open 2016 - Serverless Architecture
+This is a PDF version of my presentation from All Things open 2016 - Serverless Architecture.